 Many people back then also adopted the hairstyles of the most famous stars of the 1950’s era; Elvis Presley and James Dean, who grew sideburns with medium haircuts and a lot of ideas of the haircuts which could best suit every face.
 This hairstyle was considered one of the trendiest hairstyles of that era.

 Another of Presley’s hairstyles that gained much popularity was the pompadour hairstyle.
-It was actually a creation which became popular as a result of combined haircuts spread all over the head sides with a lot of hair gel and then to pull it in order to have the best looking haircut.
-The side parting hairstyle was also very famous back in 1950s men hairstyles and gave a very decent and sophisticated look which is probably the reason why it was used by heroes in the movies of 1950.
+It was actually a creation which became popular as a result of combined haircuts spread all over the head sides with a lot of hair gel.
+Then to pull it in order to have the best looking haircut.
+The side parting hairstyle was also very famous back in 1950s men hairstyles and gave a very decent and sophisticated look.
+That was probably the reason why it was used by heroes in the movies of 1950.

 Greaser Mens 1950s Hairstyles